Music distribution is the link between your finished record and your future fans.

 Our favorite MondoTunes feature: Unlimited uploads through the largest digital distribution channel in the world.

 Sell and market your digital music worldwide with iMusician.
-They help you register your songs for publishing and neighboring rights (TV, radio and YouTube income).

-The offer an encrypted ‘music locker’ that will help you prove that music belongs to you.
+They offer an encrypted ‘music locker’ that will help you prove that music belongs to you.

 Read more about Bandcamp.